Dr Kate Smith

 Summary

-Kate gained her PhD at former National Centre for English Cultural Tradition, within the School of English at the University of Sheffield.
+Kate gained her PhD at the former National Centre for English Cultural Tradition, within the School of English at the University of Sheffield.
 During her PhD research she taught at Sheffield and the Open University, as well as at Hull York Medical School, and coordinated modules in cultural and environmental anthropology in the department of Social Science and Criminology at Hull.

 Her research interests span a wide range of interdisciplinary topics in cultural anthropology and sociohydrology, but centre around the interactions between water, people, landscape and identity, and in participatory methodologies and thematic analysis.
 Her work within the Energy and Environment Institute has included nationally significant research on using mobile technologies for flood warnings, using social value as a way of evaluating flood resilience innovation, and understanding the impact of large-scale public art interventions on people’s engagement with action for climate empowerment.